reggiegutter/flutter_meals_app/README.md

 # meals_app

-App developed using Flutter to understand how to handles Navigation.
+App developed using Flutter to understand how to handle Navigation.

 ## Getting Started